What Is an H-Bridge?

 H-Bridge concept

-Here’s the concept of the H-bridge:
+Here’s the concept of the H-bridge drawn out with switches:

 A DC motor spins either backward or forward, depending on how you connect the plus and the minus.